Not a small motorcycle but extremely functional.

 In reality, the Honda CB1100RC was a motorcycle you could commute to work on and use for weekend blasts through the hills.
 And for five years I did exactly that and enjoyed every minute of it.
 The RC’s engine performance was user-friendly, as was the superb handling in just about all conditions.
-It was a big and heavy bike and after few hours of scratching on winding roads, the rider would know it.
+It was a big and heavy bike, and after few hours of scratching on winding roads, the rider would know it.
 But this just added to the satisfaction of riding this type of motorcycle.
-The Honda was also a very capable sports tourer that with the handlebars in the “flat” position was quite comfortable over long distances.
+The Honda was also a competent sports tourer that with the handlebars in the “flat” position was quite comfortable over long distances.

 Words Geoff Dawes (C) 2014.
 Photographs Geoff and Vivienne Dawes © 1982.